Kompjoeter/Gamemaker-Simple-4-Direction-AI-Pathfinding/README.md

 Features
 ----------
--Self moving character (on grid)
+- Self moving character (on grid)
--Avoids Collision Objects
+- Avoids Collision Objects
--Can move in 4 directions
+- Can move in 4 directions
--Comes with 4 direction human walking sprites
+- Comes with 4 direction human walking sprites
--Comes with simple wall tileset
+- Comes with simple wall tileset

 Instructions
 ----------